An origin story in the Comstock Chronicles

 CHAPTER 3 – WIGHTS AND FRIENDS

-Sitting down on his rump, Azroth drew his knees in and finally allowed himself to cry.
-He cried for Wesley, for Imogen’s healing touch, for the family he no longer had, and he cried for himself.
-Why was his life so hard?
-Did anything care about him?
+There, in the silent expanse, he finally allowed himself to cry.
+He cried for Wesley, for Imogen’s healing touch, for the family he’d lost, and he cried for himself.
+At this moment, he was more alone than he’d ever been in his short life.

-As his tears slowed, the rumble from his empty stomach cramped his insides, making him cringe.
-The hunger, however, was nothing compared to the aching thirst.
+To make things worse, a gnawing hunger such as he’d never experienced clawed at his insides.
+The hunger; however, was nothing compared to the aching thirst.
 Azroth longed for anything to drink and crying had only made it worse.

-The pool of water he’d found before the sun disappeared had been guarded by a lizard more giant than any Azroth had seen.
+He’d found a pool of water just as the sun was going down, but a lizard had guarded it, more giant than any Azroth had seen.
 The creature bore spikes from the crest of its head, down to its long whip-like tail.

 When Azroth approached, the lizard hissed, revealing a blue forked tongue.
-Despite the danger, the desiccating thirst drove the boy to try for the water.
+Despite the danger, the desiccating thirst drove him to try for the water.
 He got within two feet of the refreshing liquid when the lizard leaped at him, revealing pointed teeth coated in a green substance.

-Azroth reeled back with a shriek as the snapping jaws came within inches of his face.
+He reeled back with a shriek as the snapping jaws came within inches of his face.
 The lizard hissed again before rushing the boy.
-Azroth screamed as the creature came after him and fled.
-Satisfied with having chased the boy off, the lizard settled into its original spot and closed its eyes.
-Azroth was tempted to try for the water again, but when the lizard opened one eye and hissed loudly, he gave up.
+Azroth screamed and fled several yards away before realizing the lizard hadn’t moved.
+Satisfied with chasing the boy off, the lizard settled into its original spot and closed its eyes.
+He wanted to try for the water again, but when the lizard opened one eye and hissed loudly, he gave up.

 As the night deepened, Azroth’s shivers increased along with the pounding in his head.
-Tired, cold, hungry, and thirsty, Azroth had never felt more alone or pathetic.
-He could warm himself easily enough, but that would mean touching his fire gift.
-Azroth never wanted to feel the red energy again after what he did to Wesley.
+He could warm himself easily enough, but that would mean touching his fire gift, and he never wanted to feel the red energy again after what happened.
+Yet, when his fingers became numb, his resolve broke.

 “I can’t hurt anyone out here,” he told himself.
 “I’ll die if I don’t get warm.”